-One thing we can give thanks for in the US is the government agencies are rolling out implementation strategies for the new, first-ever National Strategy on Gender Equity and Equality.
+One thing we can give thanks for in the US is the government agencies are rolling out implementation strategies for the new, first-ever National Strategy on Gender Equity and Equality launched last year.
 A key provision is to support community-based organizations led by women, girls, and members of other underserved communities, including LGBTQI+ people. the White House released this One Year report on steps taken.

 How do women living in impoverished, deeply conservative rural communities fight gender-based violence, including child marriage?
 You can ask them!